smastrom/react-email-autocomplete/README.md

 ## :8ball: onSelect callback

-If you need to invoke a callback (e.g. server validation), everytime a suggestion is selected (either with mouse or keyboard), you can do that by passing a function to `onSelect` prop:
+If you need to invoke a callback, everytime a suggestion is selected (either with mouse or keyboard), you can do that by passing a function to `onSelect` prop:

 ```jsx
 import { Email, domains } from 'react-bella-email';